 3. White Wine in the Sun Tim Minchin

-There’s a fair bit about the world’s woes packed into the lyrics here, but it’s the track’s simple, poetic refrain – “I’ll be seeing my dad; my brothers and sisters, my gran and my mum; they’ll be drinking white wine in the sun” – that enamours this tune of a non-Christmas person begrudgingly celebrating on December 25, to so many.
+Minchin packs in many of the world’s myriad woes here, but it’s the simple, poetic refrain – “I’ll be seeing my dad; my brothers and sisters, my gran and my mum; they’ll be drinking white wine in the sun” – that enamours this tune to so many.

 4. Merry Xmas (War is Over) John Lennon

 One of the few albums my dad bought while I was growing up was a Lennon best-of on cassette, which was a constant on the long drives to my parents’ hometown of Ouyen to visit our grandparents at Christmas time.
 The tape ended up chewed in the deck, irreparably, as we approached Ouyen in Christmas 1994 – the last time I accompanied the family the long trip (I turned 18 and had my own car the next year).
 Timeless tune.

 From the opening (Well, it doesn’t look much like we’ll see the new year) to the final line (If you don’t get caught, then steal it all / Steal it ALL!), this is a sweet, drifting elegy on the inevitability of death by one of Australia’s greatest ever bands (overseas viewers, check out 1985’s Born Sandy Devotional as an introduction); made all the more poignant by Triffids frontman David McComb’s death in 1999.